 Dawn is breaking in Kalaltu village, Ethiopia.
 In the distance many kilometers away down the valley of this mountainous area, you can hear a call to worship from loudspeakers emanating from the top of an Ethiopian Orthodox Church steeple in Dilla.
 Roosters are crowing and there is a scent of eucalyptus wood smoke as the townspeople awaken and begin to make breakfast.
-As the men prepare to work the fields of their family farms, Zinabua Moroma and her sisters and mom get their water containers and begin the 1 kilometer trek to fetch water.
+As the men prepare to work the fields of their family farms, Zinabua Moroma and her sisters and mom get their water containers and begin the 5 kilometer roundtrip trek to fetch water.
 Two years ago World Vision capped a spring downhill from their mud walled straw roof home near the creek where they fetched contaminated water for 7 generations.
 The family was always ill from water born sicknesses until 2 years ago when Zinabua and her mom Birkinesh began filling their containers from the pristine spring that comes out of the mountain.

 Similar stories like this happen every day in developing nations around our globe.
 But, the story doesn’t always have a happy ending like this one where the families benefit from clean water projects provided by World Vision or other organizations or governments.
 More often than not women and young girls trek much further than a kilometer for filthy contaminated water resulting in sickness, and even death.